Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Seasonal Vehicles

 Classic cars, motorcycles, convertibles, and RVs that only come out in warmer months are excellent candidates for storage coverage during off-season months.
 Many insurers require the vehicle to be stored for a minimum of 30 days to qualify for reduced storage coverage.
-Learn about temporary car insurance alternatives that may also work well for vehicles with limited seasonal use.
+Learn about car insurance for winter storage and how to handle seasonal vehicles the right way.

 Extended Travel or Living Abroad